Do you wish to move your nursing career to the U.K. but do not have an English Certificate yet?

 NO PROBLEM!
 NOW YOU CAN APPLY!

-We are currently accepting applications from overseas Midwives and Registered Nurses with experience in Mental Health who are yet to pass their English Language exam!
+We are currently accepting applications from overseas Registered Nurses with experience in Mental Health who are yet to pass their English Language exam!
 Apply below to request to join the teams at some of the most prestigious hospitals in the United Kingdom.

 Have you recently decided it’s time for a change, and you’re now looking for a new career challenge?
 Starting a new job in a different country can be very exciting and lead to lots of great opportunities, but you need to make sure that you choose the right agency to hold your hand and guide you through the process.
 NEU Professionals offers nursing and midwifery careers at a great variety of NHS Trusts in the United Kingdom as well as an intensive English Language Training course sponsored by the Trust!

-Please note that not all NHS Foundation Trusts are currently accepting applications from Mental Health nurses and Midwives who are yet to pass their IELTS/OET exam.
+Please note that not all NHS Foundation Trusts are currently accepting applications from Mental Health nurses who are yet to pass their IELTS/OET exam.
 This only applies to certain hospitals so please do check this with our team for peace of mind.

 No matter which are you are interested in applying, if you wish to apply to move your career to the U.K., we kindly advise you to fill in the form below anyway and we can allocate you a Recrutiment Consultant who will be advising accordingly about possible placements and the next steps of the process.